jessiezhudev/JavaScript30/15 - LocalStorage/README.md

     - We get the index of the `input` clicked by `dataset.index`.
 And update its status in items.
     - Finally, we need to update the `localStorage` and `populateList` again.

 Well, a long passage.
 And I've learned a lot.
-And we can see that it keeps rerender the page by `populateList`.
+And we can see that it keeps rerendering the page by `populateList`.
 If the data is too big, the performance will be compromised.
 That's what the _React_ and _Vue_ have done - to calculate the minimum changes to improve the performance.